 A home solar system typically comes with a package of federal and state tax incentives, credits and/or rebates designed to encourage solar energy use.
 These incentives and rebates offer a substantial cost benefit to homeowners.
-Federal incentives come in the form of a 30 percent Investment Tax Credit (ITC) for qualifying residential and commercial systems.
+Federal incentives come in the form of an Investment Tax Credit (ITC) for qualifying residential and commercial systems.
+The ITC will be 30 percent until 2019, 26 percent in 2020, and 22 percent in 2021.
 Some state governments offer incentives and/or rebates, sometimes sponsored by utility companies operating within the state.
 LGS provides links that identify rebates and incentives in each state.

 Protection Against Rising Utility Rates

 Consumers in many states have faced increases to their electricity bills over the last decade due to factors like fluctuating oil, coal and natural gas prices and federal regulations on emissions and greenhouse gasses.
 Homeowners can choose solar as a guard against these rising rates.
 While solar requires a substantial upfront investment to purchase and install the system, solar produces electricity cost-free and is not subject to the fluctuating costs of fossil fuels.

 Sell your power back to the grid – net metering.
 The rules vary by state and sometimes by utility company.

 Net metering is a billing process that allows solar energy system owners to feed excess electricity generated by their systems onto their current utility’s grid and get credited or paid for doing it.
 In most cases, homeowners “sell” their system’s electricity to the utility during peak usage hours and “buy” utility-provided electricity during off-peak hours, often leading to a net monetary gain for the homeowner.
 The whole process is monitored through the utility’s home meter that will actually run backwards whenever the solar system is inputting electricity into the grid.
 Hence the term “net metering.”